Rowmotion on $m$-Tamari and BiCambrian Lattices: Acknowledgments

 \section{Acknowledgments}

 This research was conducted at the University of Minnesota Duluth Mathematics REU and was supported in part by NSF-DMS Grant 1949884 and NSA Grant H98230-20-1-0009.
-The first author was supported by an NSF Graduate Research Fellowship (grant DGE--1656466) and a Fannie and John Hertz Foundation Fellowship.
-The second author was supported by the MIT CYAN Mathematics Undergraduate Activities Fund.
+Colin Defant was supported by the National Science Foundation under Award No. DGE–1656466 and Award No. 2201907, by a Fannie and John Hertz Foundation Fellowship, and by a Benjamin Peirce Fellowship at Harvard University.
+James Lin was supported by the MIT CYAN Mathematics Undergraduate Activities Fund.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.
 We thank Joe Gallian, Bruce Sagan, and Nathan Williams for helpful comments.
+We thank the anonymous referees for reading carefully through our paper and making several useful comments.